 PHTT 6904 Capstone

-Dr. Rockefeller is the lead faculty for evidence-based practice content in the DPT program; she strives to make research and evidence-based practice interesting and meaningful for students.
-She provides instruction in content on occupational health physical therapy, including ergonomics, in addition to content on safe patient handling and mobility.
-She also provides advisement for PhD students at Nova Southeastern University and elsewhere.
+Kathleen Rockefeller, P.T., Sc.D., M.P.H. is the lead faculty for evidence-based practice content in the Doctor of Physical Therapy (D.P.T.)program; she strives to make research and evidence-based practice interesting and meaningful for students.
+Rockefeller provides instruction in content on occupational health physical therapy, including ergonomics, in addition to content on safe patient handling and mobility.
+She also provides advisement for Ph.D. students at Nova Southeastern University and elsewhere.

-Dr. Rockefeller is the Coordinator of the Faculty Residency Program, one of just two such programs and accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
-The mission of the Program is to develop well-prepared, competent faculty by providing a supportive mentored environment that fosters excellence in teaching, service, scholarship, and governance in academia.
-Dr. Rockefeller provides management support to the program as well as instruction in didactic courses, in addition to serving as a mentor to individual residents.
+Rockefeller is the Coordinator of the Faculty Residency Program, which is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+The mission of the program is to develop well-prepared, competent faculty by providing a supportive mentored environment that fosters excellence in teaching, service, scholarship, and governance in academia.
+She provides management support for the program, as well as instruction in didactic courses, and serves as a mentor to individual residents.

-Dr. Rockefeller has been an APTA member throughout her entire career.
+Rockefeller has been an APTA member throughout her entire career.
 She is a member of the Acute Care, Education, Health Policy & Administration, Research, and Orthopaedic Sections.
-She has served as both the Vice-President and the Research Chair of the Occupational Health Special Interest Group (OHSIG in the Orthopaedic Section).
-She has represented the SIG in international efforts in the area of occupational and health physical therapy.
-She has served on the Research Committee of the Academy of Physical Therapy Education, most recently as Chair.
-She is on the Editorial Board of the International Journal for Safe Patient Handling & Movement.
-She has been active in national and international efforts to promote safe patient handling and movement practices for therapists, and has given numerous presentations on these topics.
+She has also served as both the vice-president and the research chair of the Occupational Health Special Interest Group (OHSIG in the Orthopaedic Section).
+Rockefeller has represented the SIG in international efforts in the area of occupational and health physical therapy.
+She has served on the Research Committee of the Academy of Physical Therapy Education, most recently as chair.
+Rockefeller is on the Editorial Board of the International Journal for Safe Patient Handling & Movement.
+She has been active in national and international efforts to promote safe patient handling and movement practices for therapists and has given numerous presentations on these topics